All humans have basic physical needs: air, water, food, clothing, and shelter. These must be supplied by resources on the planet.

 All humans also have basic social needs: a desire to flourish, to commune with others, self-expression, and meaningful existence.

 Cities are the best platform for delivering human wellbeing and environmental resiliency at scale.
 Cities efficiently create and deliver housing, jobs, transportation, community, food, electricity, water, and sanitation.
 All other ways of human settlement require more resources and serve fewer people.

 Our generation is charged with crafting a way of life to responsibly accommodate a growing population while allowing humans to pursue their full potential.
 We need to do so in a way that ensures humans and other species can thrive for millennia to come.

 However, cities are not yet efficient enough to support our modern lifestyle without having an adverse impact on the planet.

-We need an audacious reimagining of what cities can become.
+We need an audacious reimagining of what is possible to build in all cities.

 Humans want to be inspired.
-People will only opt into a more resource-efficient lifestyle if cities are the most attractive option.
+A broad array of people will only opt into a more resource efficient lifestyle if cities are the most attractive option.

 We have conviction in the value of cities, but we do not know all the solutions.
-We are humbled to work on crafting a lifestyle befitting the 21st century and commit to a lifelong journey of learning.
+We are humbled to work on crafting a new way of life and we commit to a lifelong journey of learning.